 The University of Barcelona

-Since it was established in 1450, the University of Barcelona has undertaken intense academic and research work.
+Founded in 1450, the University of Barcelona has always been synonymous with exhaustive academic and research work.

-Since it was established in 1450, the University of Barcelona has undertaken intense academic and research work which has converted it into a national and international education, science and thought benchmark.
+Since its foundation in 1450, the University of Barcelona has carried out intense academic and research work that has made it a benchmark in education, science and thought on a national and international scale.

-The training offered by the University of Barcelona, based on quality and innovation, attracts over 60,000 students each year and covers all spheres of knowledge: humanities, health sciences, social sciences, experimental sciences and engineering.
-The 2018 Europe Teaching Rankings, published by The Times Higher Education (THE), places the University of Barcelona in 19th position in Europe and as the first Spanish public university.
-For the academic year 2019-2020, the UB is offering 73 bachelor’s degrees and 157 university master’s degrees, in addition to 48 doctoral programmes and over 900 postgraduate courses.
+The University of Barcelona's programmes and courses, based on quality and innovation, attract more than 60,000 students each year and cover all fields of knowledge: humanities, health sciences, social sciences, experimental sciences and engineering.
+The 2018 edition of the Europe Teaching Rankings, published by Times Higher Education (THE), ranks the University of Barcelona 19th in Europe and as the leading public university in Spain.
+In the academic year 2019-2020, the UB offered 73 bachelor's degrees and 157 master's degrees, as well as 48 doctoral programmes and more than 900 postgraduate courses.

 RESEARCH ACTIVITY

-In the sphere of research, it is the only Spanish University which belongs to the League of European Research Universities (LERU), having established itself as the most innovative Spanish university, according to the ranking Reuters Top 100: The World’s Most Innovative Universities, where it is in 75th position worldwide.
-This is thanks to the staff involved in research, with more than 5,700 scientific publications indexed, the 276 consolidated research groups, and the research structures, including especially 15 own research institutes, 5 research centres and 9 observatories.
+In the field of research, it is the only Spanish university member of the League of European Research Universities (LERU) and has consolidated its position as the most innovative university in Spain according to Reuters Top 100: The World's Most Innovative Universities, where it is ranked 75th in the world.
+This is in no small part due to the staff involved in research, with more than 5,700 indexed scientific publications, the 276 consolidated research groups and the research structures, including 15 research institutes, 5 research centres and 9 observatories.

 Universitat de Barcelona

-With a graduate employment rate of 87.26% — 88.44% for master’s degree holders and 90.67 % for doctors —, the UB stands out in employability, a sphere in which it is one of the world’s top 90 universities according to the 2019 QS Graduate Employability Rankings.
+With a graduate employment rate of 87.26% (88.44% for master's graduates and 90.67% for doctoral graduates), the UB stands out in terms of employability, an area in which it is ranked among the top 90 universities in the world according to the QS Graduate Employability Rankings 2019.

 UB IN THE RANKINGS

-At present, the University of Barcelona is among the world’s top 200 universities according to the Academic Ranking of World Universities (ARWU).
-In the QS World University Rankings 2020, it is also in first position for Spain.
-For its part, The Times Higher Education considered the UB to be one of the world’s top 25 universities over 400 years old.
+The University of Barcelona is currently among the top 200 universities in the world according to the Academic Ranking of World Universities (ARWU).
+In the QS World University Rankings 2020, it is also Spain's top university.
+For its part, Times Higher Education considered the UB to be one of the 25 best universities in the world with more than 400 years of history.